juji-io/datalevin/doc/search.md

 #### *T-Wand* implementation

-The code is written in Clojure.
-The whole search engine weights less than 600 lines of code.
-We have not unduly optimized the Clojure code for performance.
-That is to say, we have left many search speed optimization opportunities on the table, by writing idiomatic Clojure for the most part.

 As can be seen, the implementation of *T-Wand* relies heavily on intersection and union of document ids.
 Our implementation is helped by [Roaring Bitmaps](https://roaringbitmap.org/), a fast compressed bitmap library used in many projects.
-The parallel walking of document ids of different terms required by *Wand* is achieved by iterating the bitmaps.
+The parallel walking of document IDs of different terms required by *Wand* is achieved by iterating the bitmaps.

 As mentioned, our storage of term frequencies is handled by an integer array